Eggnog Muffins With Rum Icing

 A photo of all the ingredients needed for this recipe.

-Rum/ rum extract- This is optional but highly recommended the addition of real rum or extract in the rum icing adds amazing flavor.
+Rum/ rum extract- This is optional, but highly recommended.
+The addition of real rum or extract to the rum icing adds amazing flavor.
 Rum extract can be found in the baking section with vanilla.

 Dry ingredients in a bowl and the wet ingredients in a bowl.